cfogelklou/os-concepts-for-dummies/README.md

 ##### Conclusion

 Critical Sections can be used to prevent an ISR from running during a very tiny "atomic" portion of your code.
 In general, try to avoid critical sections as they introduce interrupt latency.
-If you do use a critical section, ensure it is as tiny as possible.
+If you do use a critical section, ensure it is as tiny and fast as possible.

 ### Producer/Consumer